Enriching continuous Lagrange finite element approximation spaces using neural networks: Comparison of the two enriched methods

 \section{Comparison of the two enriched methods}

-This section aims to compare the two approaches proposed to improve the classical finite element method, the additive approach presented in \cref{sec:additive_prior} and the multiplicative approach proposed in this \cref{sec:multiplicative_prior}.
+This section aims to compare the two proposed methods, namely the additive approach presented in \cref{sec:additive_prior} and the multiplicative one proposed in \cref{sec:multiplicative_prior}.
 Recall that the constant $M$ is chosen in the multiplicative approach so that $u_M>0$.
-Let $u$ be the solution of problem~\eqref{eq:weakform} and $u_{\theta}\in H^{q+1}(\Omega)\cap H^1_0(\Omega)$ be a prior on $u$, with $1\le q\le k$ ($k$ the polynomial degree of the finite element method).
-Let us first recall the two approaches considered in the present paper:
+Let $u$ be the solution of problem~\eqref{eq:weakform} and $u_{\theta}\in H^{q+1}(\Omega)\cap H^1_0(\Omega)$ be a prior on $u$, with $1\leqslant q\leqslant k$ ($k$ the polynomial degree of the finite element method).
+For clarity, we first recall the additive and multiplicative enrichments, and their main error estimates.